Iconic Vistas & Amazing Light—Capture Stunning Images of Bryce, Zion & the Grand Canyon

 Days 4-6: Zion National Park

 Early Mormon pioneers gave Zion its name—so stunning was its beauty that it evoked images of the Promised Land.
 The U.S. government agreed and made it a national park.
 With three full days in the park, we’ll have the luxury of truly exploring the larger landscape as well as photographing the minute details that captivate the eye.
 We'll take advantage of multiple vantage points from which to photograph Zion's multi-hued sandstone cliffs that tower above the valley floor, the Virgin River flowing below among the cottonwoods and carving a deep canyon over millennia.
 Trails along the river and rock walls lead to quiet recesses, where we may hear and photograph many birds unique to the American West.
 Listen for the haunting cry of canyon wrens, look to the skies overhead for golden eagles and prairie falcons, and find American dippers and phoebes in the willows along the riverbanks.
-At Flanigan’s Inn, relax on one of the peaceful patios offering vistas of the spirit-lifting landscape.

 Days 7 & 8: Grand Canyon, The North Rim